Sydney-Informatics-Hub/LLM-LCT-sequencing/README.md

 ## Introduction

-This repository provides AI-assisted LLM tools for classifying sequencing relations between text clauses for Legitimation Code Theory (LCT).
+This repository provides AI-assisted Large Language Model (LLM) tools for classifying sequencing relations between text clauses for Legitimation Code Theory (LCT).
 LCT is a framework developed by Prof. Karl Maton for identify and classify the ‘epistemic-semantic density (ESD)’ in English discourse, which is an approach to analyzing knowledge practices in various social fields, including education.
 LCT is often used to examine the underlying principles that guide knowledge building, curriculum design, pedagogical practices, and the evaluation of student work.
 Utilising the LCT analytic method, the complexity of knowledge practices and knowledge-building can be conceptualised and revealed from educational texts, such as the lecture transcriptions.

 SIH has previously completed the ‘clausing tool’ (project PIPE-156), i.e. combining word-groupings into short, coherent standalone passages, and in turn classifying the clauses as one of the eight predefined types so that the EC can be quantitatively measured, and an information density profile of the text was generated.